MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/manage-content-security-policy.md

 ## Enable Nonce

 Enabling nonce (number used once) will block the execution of all inline scripts except those specified within the inline script.
 A unique cryptographic nonce is generated and added to each script specified in the CSP header.
+The Nonce in portals supports inline scripts and inline event handlers only.

 To enable Nonce in Portals, add the **script-src 'nonce';** value to the **HTTP/Content-Security-Policy** site settings.

+> [!NOTE]
+> unsafe-eval will be auto-injected when **nonce** is enabled.
+To disable unsafe-eval auto injection, add/update site setting **HTTP/Content-Security-Policy/Inject-unsafe-eval** to **false**.